 - Preparing all animation elements for compositing, including delivering in set formats

-- Enhancing animation with special effects at post-production stage
+- Enhancing animation with special effects at the post-production stage

-A passion for animation is the starting point for a career as a 2D Animator.
-There are many forms of animation - claymation, stop motion, pinscreen, cut out, etc - and animators continue to innovate with new materials, however, the basics of animation are taught in terms of character expression and movement.
+There are many forms of animation — claymation, stop motion, pinscreen, cut-out, etc. — and animators continue to innovate with new materials, however, the basics of animation are taught in terms of character expression and movement.

 A career in animation will pose lots of creative challenges and training in various techniques, the possibilities are endless and only limited by your imagination.

-Employers may look for the following skills in 2D Animators:
+Film and game companies may look for the following skills in 2D animators:

-- Training in 2D animation, both cel and computer graphics
+- Training in 2D animation, both cel & computer graphics

 - Ability to visualize abstract concepts

-- Experience with storyboarding, clean ups and layout design
+- Experience with storyboarding, clean ups & layout design

 - Drawing ability, artistic mindset